musingsole/murd/README.md

 ## Memory Backends

 ### JSON String
+The    N string backend operates on a single  urd    N object kept in memory.

 ### Local Files

-The Local Files backend operates on a series of files containing a woodwell JSON string.
+The Local Files backend operates on a series of files containing JSON strings.

 ### S3

-The S3 backend operates on a S3 bucket or S3 bucket path containing any number of child S3 bucket paths containing woodwell JSON strings.
+The S3 backend operates on a S3 bucket or S3 bucket path containing any number of child S3 bucket paths containing JSON strings.

 ### DynamoDB